writethedocs/www/docs/conf/au/2017/venue.rst

 Venue
 -----

-Our venue for the mini-conference is the `Meat Market`_ 2 tram stops from the Melbourne CBD, and walking distance from a number of local attractions`_.
+Our venue for the mini-conference is the Meat Market 2 tram stops from the Melbourne CBD, and walking distance from a number of local attractions.

 .. raw:: html